Rahu-Ketu Main Page

 During periods of Rahu ,

 This enticing exotic agent(s) is disruptive but exciting and each iteration of Rahu breaks some limit upon how many and which types of financial wealth and sense-pleasure one is allowed to possess.

 Rahu periods for Rahu in 2 + other graha

-Rahu accepting drishti of Guru may, during Rahu period, enormously expand Rahu's quest to enter the highest worlds of voice-empowerment, wealth and knowledge
+Rahu accepting drishti of Guru may, during Rahu period, enormously expand Rahu's quest to enter the highest worlds of voice-empowerment, valuable goods and conserved knowledge

 Unless Guru also supports Rahu, the subsequent Guru period may signal a collapse of relationships built upon the premise of Rahu's false aesthetic.
 (This is one of the reasons that marriages contracted during Rahu periods of any length are inherently problematic in the long term.)